 Admins can turn off the request access feature on an app-by-app basis.
 See below for details.

-Workbook owners can toggle the request access feature off in the individual Share modal within Honeycode.
+Workbook owners can toggle the request access feature on or off in the individual Share modal within Honeycode.
 Workbook owners will only see the Advanced Settings for apps, and not workbooks.

 - In My Drive, select the Share button to the right of the app details.